otrv4/otrv4/otrv4.md

 This machine offers an option to model the management of response messages a client would make as a response to user input.
-It describes a finite state machine which may transition throuhg states that describe when messages should be sent with or without encryption or not sent at all.
+It describes a finite state machine which may transition through states that describe when messages should be sent with or without encryption or not sent at all.
 The scope for this state should be a single conversation with a correspondent.